Official Sand Volleyball Rules

 - No part of a player's body is permitted to break the plane of the net (the area above the net) for any reason, including when blocking on a return.

 - When a team receives the ball after a side-out has been called on the opposing team, the team shall rotate available players prior to serving.

-- The player in the front-right position, and only this player, shall rotate off the court, and the next player waiting on the sideline rotated into and only into the server's position.
+- The next player waiting on the sideline shall be rotated into the game into the server's position.

 - When 4 players are on court, there shall be 2 players in the front row and 2 players in the back row at each serve.
 After the ball is served, all players are eligible to play front and back.